Monday to Friday - 9 am to 7pm

 There is one specific area where a new build property can throw in a curve ball – and that’s with your energy and utilities.
 Older properties will have already been connected to gas, water and electricity, but there is no guarantee that this will be the case for a new build.

-Below we tell you how to set up gas and electricity when you’re moving into a new build if it’s not already set up for you.
+Below we will explain how to set up gas and electricity in a new home if it’s not already set up for you.
 But first, some general information about what you may need to consider when moving into a new property.

 Arrange a handover day at the property so that the builder or vendor can show you everything you need to know.
 This could be things like the location of the meter, how to work the central heating, the fire alarms or where the stopcpock is.
 Without a previous owner to show you around, this is important information you require before you move in.